 Tips for Cooking Without a Recipe

 - Keep a well-stocked kitchen.
 Cooking without a recipe starts with having everything you need in the kitchen, both food and cooking tools.
-Check out this post about stocking a plant-based pantry and download my free Guide to Plant-Based Grocery Shopping.
+Check out this post about stocking a plant-based pantry and grab my Plant-Based Grocery Shopping List as a bonus when you take this free 3-day training series on The 3 P’s to Eating Plant-Based Without Dieting.
 At a bare minimum, have these basic tools in your kitchen: quality chef’s knife, cutting boards, can opener, measuring cups and spoons, cooking utensils (spoons, spatulas, tongs, whisk), colander, mixing bowls, pots and pans, baking sheets, blender or food processor, and food storage containers.

 - Start with a dish you already know.
 Surely you’ve already browsed Pinterest, Instagram, and Google for both new and familiar recipes.
 Take the recipes you’ve already made and make them again.
 But this time, focus on the process.
 What tools and skills does the recipe use (oven versus stove, peeling versus grating)?
 Which cooking methods create the best flavor and texture (steaming, sautéing, roasting, etc.)?
 How does the ratio of ingredients help deliver a palatable meal?
 This is the time to learn with a little guidance.